Mass--radius relations, surface redshift, and echo time of neutron-star--wormhole system with chaotic magnetic field and anisotropic matter: Introduction

-One framework for describing magnetic fields in NSs is through chaotic magnetic fields, which has been investigated by Lopes \& Menezes~\cite{Lopes2015}.
+One framework for describing magnetic fields in NSs is through chaotic magnetic fields, which has been investigated by~\cite{Lopes2015}.
 In their work, they also introduced an ansatz in which the magnetic field is coupled to the energy density of the star.
 An important advantage of adopting a chaotic magnetic field is the elimination of another anisotropy induced by the magnetic field, thereby simplifying the mathematical formulation.
-In addition to this simplification, the use of chaotic magnetic fields allows one to obtain a magnetic pressure that is independent of both direction and the choice of coordinate system, thus restoring the proper thermodynamic concept of pressure and ensuring consistency with field theory~\cite{Lopes2015,Pattersons2024a}.
-Several studies have subsequently incorporated chaotic magnetic fields in their analyses~\cite{Pattersons2024a,Wu2017,Lopes2020,Pattersons2024b}.
+In addition to this simplification, the use of chaotic magnetic fields allows one to obtain a magnetic pressure that is independent of both direction and the choice of coordinate system, thus restoring the proper thermodynamic concept of pressure and ensuring consistency with field theory~\citep{Lopes2015,Pattersons2024a}.
+Several studies~\citep{Pattersons2024a,Wu2017,Lopes2020,Pattersons2024b} have subsequently incorporated chaotic magnetic fields in their analyses.

-Our aim in this work is to extend the wormhole plus neutron star (WH+NS) model constructed in Ref.~\cite{Nojiri2024} by incorporating the anisotropy of the neutron fluid and the effects of chaotic magnetic fields that may arise in such a system.
-Other distinctions of our work from previously studied WH+NS configurations constructed in Refs. \cite{Dzhunushaliev2011,Dzhunushaliev2012,Dzhunushaliev2013,Dzhunushaliev2014,Aringazin2015,Dzhunushaliev2015,Dzhunushaliev2016,Dzhunushaliev2023,Nojiri2024} is the inclusion of the calculations of surface redshift and the echo time.
-Motivated by the possibility that WH+NS systems with an anisotropic neutron fluid and a chaotic magnetic field may contribute to gravitational-wave echoes characterized by the echo time, our results provide potential observational imprint for future LIGO/Virgo searches.
+Our aim in this work is to extend the neutron-star--wormhole (NSWH) model constructed by~\cite{Nojiri2024} by incorporating the anisotropy of the neutron fluid and the effects of chaotic magnetic fields that may arise in such a system.
+Other distinctions of our work from previously studied NSWH configurations constructed by~\cite{Dzhunushaliev2011,Dzhunushaliev2012,Dzhunushaliev2013,Dzhunushaliev2014,Aringazin2015,Dzhunushaliev2015,Dzhunushaliev2016,Dzhunushaliev2023,Nojiri2024} is the inclusion of the calculations of surface redshift and the gravitational-wave echo time.